Why holidays in Lisbon during the fall?

 In between summer and Christmas, is a great time to go on holidays, even if it is only for a few days.
 In this article we will share why we think Portugal is a great holiday destination during autumn.

-There are several advantages about travelling to Portugal during the fall:
+There are several advantages to travelling to Portugal during the fall:

 • First of all, money.
 Everything is cheaper.
 Let’s start with the flights, low cost airlines like Ryanair, EasyJet and Transavia fly from most European airports to Lisbon, Porto and Faro.
 As soon as high season finishes, so after September, rates drop drastically before rising again during the Christmas holidays.
 You can already book a return flight from major European airports to Portugal from 100€ and sometimes even less!
 Things to do in Lisbon.